Playtime tips and ideas

 - Check the age warnings and recommendations on toys to find ones that are appropriate for your child’s age and level of development.

 - It can also be important for children to recognise themselves in the toys they’re playing with.
-Various toys on the market now have cochlear implants or hearing aids, such as ‘justlikeyoudolls’.
+Various toys on the market now have cochlear implants or hearing aids, such as Just Like You Dolls.
+You can also take a look at our range of children’s book which feature deaf characters and sign language.

 - You could even make your own additions to toys.
-Try using a carboard box and cutting out the shape of a cochlear implant.
+Try using a cardboard box and cutting out the shape of a cochlear implant.
 Add a magnet to the card and to the dolls head.
-Your child can then have a toy with a cochlear implant like them.
-This could be something you make together with your child.
-You can have fun decorating it and exploring different textures and colours.
+Your child can then have a toy with a cochlear implant, like them.
+This could be something you make together with your child and you can have fun decorating it and exploring different textures and colours.